UK's unpopular Labour government tries to fight back with a tax-raising budget

-LONDON (AP) — Britain’s unpopular center-left Labour government sought to seize the political narrative Wednesday with a tax-raising budget that it hopes will boost economic growth, reduce child poverty and ease cost-of-living pressures.
+LONDON (AP) — Britain’s unpopular center-left Labour government sought to seize the political narrative Wednesday with a tax-raising budget that it hopes will boost economic growth by fostering a stable debt outlook, reduce child poverty and ease cost-of-living pressures.

-But the chaos that has engulfed the government during weeks of mixed messaging and political infighting continued up to the final moment.
-The entire contents of the budget were leaked half an hour before Treasury chief Rachel Reeves delivered the budget statement in the House of Commons.
+But the entire contents of the budget were leaked half an hour before Treasury chief Rachel Reeves delivered the budget statement in the House of Commons, in a sign of the chaos that has engulfed the government during weeks of mixed messaging and political infighting.

-The government was elected in a landslide victory in July 2024 on a promise not to raise taxes on income for working people, and Reeves acknowledged some of the budget’s 26 billion pounds ($34 billion) in tax hikes broke the spirit of that pledge and would face criticism.
+The government was elected in a landslide victory in July 2024 on a promise not to raise taxes on income for working people.
+Reeves acknowledged some of the budget’s 26 billion pounds ($34 billion) in tax hikes, largely to increase the buffer available to the government in the event of any future shocks, broke the spirit of that pledge and would face criticism.

 But, she said, “I have yet to see a credible or a fairer alternative plan for working people.